Oct 17, 2025

-Practical guide for the prevention of psychosocial risks in your company
+Practical guide for preventing psychosocial risks in your company

-The prevention of psychosocial risks is not a theoretical concept or just another box to check on a form.
-In practice, it is a key business strategy to build resilient, committed, and truly productive teams.
-It involves proactively identifying, analyzing, and deactivating those daily work factors that can undermine the mental and emotional health of your people.
+The prevention of psychosocial risks is not a theoretical concept nor just another box to check on a form.
+In practice, it is a key business strategy for building resilient, committed, and truly productive teams.
+It involves proactively identifying, analyzing, and deactivating those everyday workplace factors that can undermine your people's mental and emotional health.

 It is not just a legal obligation; it is a direct investment in the heart of your company: your collaborators.